-Age of the building, its stability, and market value determine the value of insurance cover.
-Adequate safety and security features, and insurance excess help keep premiums low, making the cover affordable for members belonging to different society stratas.
+Age of the building, its stability, and market value determine the value of insurance coverage.
+Adequate safety and security features, and insurance excess help keep premiums low, making the coverage affordable for members belonging to different social strata.

 Insuring Home Contents

 Precious personal possessions, expensive home appliances and electronic devices, designer décor, art pieces, antique furniture, and even clothes and utensils need cover, especially when faced with the worst natural calamities.
 Content insurance help address this need; however, not all schemes cover all types of content.
 Do read the small print and assess insurance requirements before opting for a suitable insurance scheme.